nekova/drip-search/README.md

 #drip-search
-A chrome-extension to filter search results by "past year".
+A chrome-extension to filter search results by date.

 ![](/app/images/drip-search.gif)